 - Use Nail Polish to Transform Costume Jewellery

 This is one of the quickest ways to turn your everyday jewellery into spick and sparkling.
 Costume jewellery is usually made up of lots of glass beads, crystals and chunky materials.
-Out of these, the jewellery containing opaque, transparent or crystallized materials can be transformed in a matter of just a few brushstrokes.
+Out of these, the jewellery containing opaque, transparent or crystallized materials can be transformed in matter of just a few brushstrokes.
 These might include a glass bead bracelet or a pair of rhinestone earrings or something similar.
 Take out your box of nail paints and get started.
 Paint your jewellery bead by bead delicately with the colour of your choice.

 - Resize Rings